scott-cotton/L/README.md

   for all Loggers in all packages it depends on.
 - The ability for a package to define its own default configuration.
 - Support for MiddleWare.
-- An HMAC authenticated jsonrpc service exposed via HTTP for viewing (and, coming soon: manipulating logs).
+- An HMAC authenticated jsonrpc service exposed via HTTP for viewing and manipulating logs.

 ## Working with L